dontcallmedom/webidl2mdnbcd/README.md

-This tool relies on using the [reffy](https://github.com/tidoust/reffy) module ([not yet available as an NPM module](https://github.com/tidoust/reffy/issues/90)) to extract WebIDL fragments from specifications and generate skeleton of [MDN Browser Compatibility Data](https://github.com/mdn/browser-compat-data).
+This tool extracts WebIDL fragments from specifications and generate skeleton of [MDN Browser Compatibility Data](https://github.com/mdn/browser-compat-data) for APIs.

+# Usage
+`node extract.js [--non-standard] url1 [url2...]`

+Parse WebIDL out of a list of specs at the said URLs, and generate or update Browser Compatibility Data based on the WebIDL in these specifications.
+To be run in a checkout of [`browser-compat-data/api`](https://github.com/mdn/browser-compat-data/tree/master/api).

+The `--non-standard` flag marks the features as `standard: false` in the relevant `status` properties.

+# Install
+`npm install` (needs reffy available on npm [which it isn't yet](https://github.com/tidoust/reffy/issues/90]).